AtharvaDeo101/Car-Price-Prediction/README.md

 <br>
 2.Relationship between age, mileage, and price

-3.Impact of fuel type and transmission on price
+3.Impact of fuel type and transmission on price<br>
 4.Correlation heatmaps for feature selection
 <hr>